 Adding to a losing position

 You can’t even imagine how many traders keep adding to a losing position.
-It is indeed unsettling to see your position melt down as you nervously stare at the screen.
+It is indeed unsettling to see your position melting down as you nervously stare at the screen.
 Yet, there is a better decision than throwing in more money.
 Consider cutting your expenses instead.
 When you see the trend turning against you, an immediate exit is oftentimes the best decision.
 If you still find it emotionally difficult to do, reread the “Being emotional” part once again.Trade now

 NOTE: This article is not an investment advice.
 Any references to historical price movements or levels is informational and based on external analysis and we do not warranty that any such movements or levels are likely to reoccur in the future.

 In accordance with European Securities and Markets Authority’s (ESMA) requirements, binary and digital options trading is only available to clients categorized as professional clients.